1tapsMachine/Hotel_booking_manager/README.md

    - Laravel securely manages time-related data and calculations.

 10. **Reports and Analytics:**
-    - Generate reports on project progress, task completion rates, and user activity.
+    - Generate reports on task progress, completion rates, and user activity.
     - Leverage Laravel for backend data processing and React for presenting analytics.

 ## Technical Stack